dcapwell/scala-tour/Traits.md

 }
 ```

+As we see, we can define the type we expect self to be in.
+Lets take a closer look at the `Bar` example.
 Here we define that the object implementing `Bar` must have also added the type `Foo` to itself.
-If that has been done, then we can use self to access the methods defined in other traits.

 ```scala
 object Baz extends Foo with Bar {